nleanba/typst-marginalia/lib.typ

   /// If this is a function, it will be called with ```typc "left"``` or ```typc "right"``` as its argument, and the result is passed to the `block`.
   /// -> dictionary | function
   block-style: (width: 100%),
-  /// A function with two arguments, the number and the caption.
+  /// A function with two arguments, the (note-)number and the caption.
   /// Will be called as the caption show rule.
   ///
   /// If @notefigure.numbering is ```typc none```, `number` will be ```typc none```.